tholcman/eventsourcing-notes/README.md

 ### Command

-Command should has some type and can carry some data, some payload.
+Command should has type and can carry some data, some payload.

 ```php
 interface Command {